 Undergraduate scholarships and awards

-English faculty reward outstanding majors by selecting them as recipients for annual awards and scholarships:
+English faculty recognize outstanding majors by selecting them as recipients for annual awards and scholarships:

 - John W. Ashton Scholarship